 School administrators will cooperate with law enforcement investigations of child abuse, including investigations by the Texas Department of Protective and Family Services.
-School officials may not refuse to permit an investigator to interview at school a student who is alleged to be a victim of abuse or neglect.
+School officials may not refuse to permit an investigator to interview a student at school who is alleged to be a victim of abuse or neglect.
 School officials may not require the investigator to permit school personnel to be present during an interview conducted at school.